-However on Monday Biden said the money won’t come from the taxpayers, it will come from the fees that banks pay into the deposit insurance.
+However, on Monday Biden said the money won’t come from the taxpayers, it will come from the fees that banks pay into the deposit insurance.

-But what if this kind of thing continues to happen?
+What if this kind of thing continues to happen?

 On Thursday the four biggest banks – JPMorgan, Bank of America, Wells Fargo, and Morgan Stanley – lost $55 billion in combined market value.

 The KBW Bank Index – which tracks the leading publicly-traded banks in the US – plunged 7.7% for its worst day in almost three years.